Travel stories tend to be about places, or at least about place, about how we look at a place through a specific geographic or cultural lens.

 - Pack wisely before you travel.
 Leave all the packaging behind or you'll be polluting your destination.

 - Be environmentally aware.
 Don't waste water or food - they may be scarce where you are.
 Don't litter or leave waste behind.
-Offset your carbon emissions (this article will tell you more) by using a carbon calculator.
+Offset your carbon emissions by using a carbon calculator.

 - Be careful about contact with wild animals or animals in captivity, for example riding elephants or petting tigers.
 Find out more about animal-friendly travel.
 Wild animals who end up in captivity don't get there willingly - they are hunted and their parents killed.
 The animals are often drugged or tortured to learn to obey.
 To be on the safe side, avoid any tours that include physical interaction with wild animals.